arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/motion-detection-ml/content.md

 ## Motion Detection and TinyML

 Motion detection technology, which identifies and measures physical movement, is vital in many fields.
-The precision and scope of motion detection can be significantly improved by using an IMU, an advanced device designed to capture the force and angular velocity.
+The precision and scope of motion detection can be significantly improved by using an IMU, an advanced device designed to capture the acceleration and angular velocity.
 This enhanced capability is important in real-world applications such as wearable fitness trackers, vehicle safety and navigation systems, and robotic movement controls.

 Within this context, TinyML emerges as a transformative new force.
 As a specialized branch of Machine Learning, TinyML was explicitly developed for devices with limited computational power, such as microcontrollers.
 Despite its compact nature, TinyML brings robust Machine Learning capabilities without imposing significant power or computational burdens.
 Its essence lies in converting raw data into actionable insights.
 A TinyML model can discern specific movements and irregularities by interpreting patterns from the IMU data, empowering a device to interact dynamically with its environment.